Guillermo Tolentino was born on July 24, 1890, and passed away on July 12, 1976.

 Guillermo Estrella Tolentino is a product of the Revival period in Philippine art.

-The result was the UP Oblation that became the symbol of freedom at the campus.
+The result was the UP Oblation that became the symbol of freedom on the campus.

 - A minimum cash award of Two Hundred Thousand Pesos (P200,000.00),